 We're receiving nominations elevating educators from all over the country.
-Help us nominate as many educators from every state!
+Help us nominate outstanding educators from every state!

 We're receiving nominations elevating educators from all over the country.
-Help us nominate as many educators from every state!
+Help us nominate outstanding educators from every state!

 Marian E. Marshall